nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `tag {keyword}`

-Example: `tag Tech`
+Example: `tag frontend`

 ![Salary](images/UICommandImages/TagCommand0.png)

 ### Sorting by Salary
 Sort roles based on salary, in ascending/descending orderParser.
+For ascending, the role with the lowest salary will be displayed at the top, while for descending, the role with the highest salary will be displayed at the top.

 Format: `salary asc/desc`